(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

-You’re going to Vegas baby!
-Congrats and I hope you’re getting ready to have some serious fun in Sin City.
-If you have a criminal record, there are things you need to be aware of that may impair your entrance, delay the process, or even require a visa.
-No judgment here as I believe we’re all humans that make mistakes, but you’ll want to educate yourself for the smoothest trip planning possible.
+You’re going to Vegas, baby!
+Congrats, and I hope you’re getting ready to have some serious fun in Sin City.
+However, if you have a criminal record, there are some things you need to be aware of that may impair your entrance, delay the process, or even require a visa.
+No judgment here, as I believe we’re all humans that make mistakes, but you’ll want to educate yourself for the smoothest trip planning possible.

-Can you go to Las Vegas with a criminal record?
-The answer is yes, but it will often require a visa if you are not a US citizen.
-For anyone that is not a US citizen with a criminal record that is traveling to the US, a visa will be required.
+Yes, you can go to Las Vegas with a criminal record, but it will often require a visa if you are not a US citizen.
 If you are a US citizen with a criminal record, no visa will be required.

 This guide will help you be more confident in the basics of how to travel to Las Vegas without any hangups.
 If you’re a Non-US citizen, it is absolutely not worth it to lie about your past mistakes.
 This could prevent you from ever being allowed in the US at all, so we will discuss the best course of action.